Fo Guang Shan Monastery: Campus

+The Patriarch Shrine (宗祖殿 (Zōngzǔ diàn)) serves as a memorial hall for Hsing Yun and houses his archive of his written works, and is the final resting place for his relics.
+It also serves as the Sutra Repository (藏經樓 (Cáng jīng lóu)) which houses over 50 copies of the Tripiṭaka.

 The campus of the associated Fo Guang Shan Buddha Museum is just to the north of the monastery.
 The Big Buddha (佛光大佛 (Fóguāng dàfó)) of the museum is located at the very back of the museum is made from 1,800 tons of metal and measures 40 meters tall.

 Abbots

 Unlike a traditional Mahayana Buddhist monastery, where the incumbent abbot usually selects his successor, Fo Guang Shan directly elects an abbot to head the Order and its temple branches worldwide.
 The abbot of Fo Guang Shan Monastery is the overall head of the order, and all Fo Guang Shan temples, and is the chairperson of the Religious Affairs Committee, serving a term of six years, with one reappointment by popular vote and, under exceptional circumstances, a second reappointment by two-thirds vote.
 The abbot is elected by all members of Fo Guang Shan through public vote.
 The abbot-elect then begins to use their "inner name", in place of his/her own dharma name, with the first character being Hsin ("心", xin, or heart).
 In fact, all monastics of Fo Guang Shan have such a name, and several Elders also use theirs publicly.
 At the beginning of the year, the abbot-elect is inaugurated as the new director of Fo Guang Shan through a dharma transmission ceremony, receiving the robe and bowl.

 Hsing Yun is the only abbot to have served as such for more than two terms, and was not elected by the RAC.
 In the case of Venerable Hsin Ping (who was originally Venerable Zhizong), he was also not officially elected, as he was Hsing Yun's designated heir apparent.
 After Hsin Ping died, the vice director of Fo Guang Shan, Hsin Ting (originally Venerable Zhidu), was immediately elevated to serve the remaining years of Hsin Ping's term.
 Abbots have been elected according to FGS's constitution since then.

 As with Hsing Yun, former abbots do not leave the order when they retire.
 They continue to make Dharma talks throughout the world and become head teachers of the order in their later years.